Last updated: July 20, 2010

-The KDE desktop is one of the first things you'll see when you boot openSUSE for the first time.
-The desktop environment consists of the desktop itself, menus, panels, file management, window management and various other applications.
+The KDE Plasma workspace is one of the first things you'll see when you boot openSUSE Leap for the first time.
+The desktop workspace consists of the desktop itself, menus, panels, file management and window management.

 5.1 The Desktop